ste616/atca-training/tutorials/1_introduction/README.md

 * how to use [`rpfitsfile_server`](../../src/apps/rpfitsfile_server/),
   [`nvis`](../../src/apps/nvis/) and [`nspd`](../../src/apps/nspd),
 * how the three applications interact with each other,
-* what a typical 4cm CABB online calibration looks like.
+* what a typical 4cm CABB online calibration looks like,
+* how CABB computes the data displayed in VIS and SPD,
+* how CABB incorporates corrections made online,
+* what some CABB settings do.

 After completing this tutorial, you will be able to use the tools to learn more in the other tutorials.
+You should also know what online calibration does, and how to do it at a basic level.

+Why do it this way?
+For several reasons:
+* You can take your time to understand this stuff without having to learn it while you're trying to get high-quality science data.
+* You can get a good understanding of what's expected before you use the telescope for the first time.
+* You can manipulate the data in ways not possible while operating the telescope, but which will give you a better understanding of how the system works.

+Let's get into it.

 ## Getting the tools